-The 2023 Catch Protection pilot study will investigate the logistics of setting, fishing, and hauling as well as the basic performance of two different pilot catch devices: a) an underwater shuttle and b) shrouded branch gear designed to protect the captured fish from depredation by toothed whales.
+The 2024 Catch Protection pilot study will investigate the logistics of setting, fishing, and hauling as well as the basic performance of an underwater shuttle catch protection device designed to protect the captured fish from depredation by toothed whales.
 Underwater Shuttle:

 The underwater shuttle design is modelled after the Sago Extreme, and consists of an aluminum cage which slides down the gear near the seabed during haul-back, unhooking fish and securing the fish inside.
-After 100 hooks, the device encounters a stopper and is hauled to the surface with fish inside.
+After 200 hooks (2 skates), the device encounters a stopper and is hauled to the surface with fish inside.
 At the surface the device must be hoisted aboard using a boom and winch.
-One set will consist of two skates of fixed gear: one skate without a shuttle device (control) and one skate with a shuttle device (treatment).
+One set will consist of either six skates of fixed gear (July) or four skates of fixed gear (September): two skates will be hauled using the shuttle device (treatment) and either four skates (July) or two skates (September) will be hauled without the shuttle device (control).
+A blank skate will be deployed on both ends of the treatment skates.
 Two shuttles will be aboard, for gear redundancy and modifications.
-Traditionally shuttles have been set with the gear in known depredator areas, however recent testing has shown that units can be launched from the surface during haulback, and our plan is to try to test it in this configuration, as this is more likely how it would be deployed and is more functional on smaller boats used in the Pacific halibut longline fleet.
+As tested in the 2023 pilot study, shuttles are attached to the gear only during hauling.